 Ownership brings monthly and annual costs that renting never did.

 - Property taxes.
 Rates vary by county and city.
-Across King, Pierce, and Snohomish counties, a useful planning estimate is roughly 0.8 to 1.1 percent of assessed value per year—real money, usually folded into your mortgage payment through escrow.
+Across King, Pierce, and Snohomish counties, a useful planning estimate is roughly 0.8 to 1.1 percent of assessed value per year.
+This is real money, usually folded into your mortgage payment through escrow.

 - Homeowners insurance.
 Budget $1,500 to $3,000 or more annually, depending on the home's age, size, and features.